catamphetamine/libphonenumber-js/README.md

 ### parsePhoneNumber(string, [defaultCountry])

-Parses `string` extracting a phone number from it.
+Parses a `string` and returns the phone number.

 ```js
 import { parsePhoneNumber } from 'libphonenumber-js'